-The landowner and diarist Ann Walker of Lightcliffe in Yorkshire passed through Canterbury (and Kent) with Anne Lister of Shibden Hall, Halifax on their way to France and Switzerland in the summer of 1834.
+The landowner and diarist Ann Walker of Lightcliffe in Yorkshire passed through Canterbury (and Kent) with Anne Lister of Shibden Hall, Halifax on their way to France and Switzerland on 12-13 June, 1834.
 Their relationship and (not legally recognised) marriage is the subject of the recent BBC/Lookout Point TV drama series “Gentleman Jack”..
 Although her stay in Canterbury was short, Ann Walker wrote a long account of it in her recently discovered and fully transcribed journal.
 Anne Lister also noted details of their stay in Canterbury (and Kent) in her own diary.

 On 12 June 18341 Ann Walker and Anne Lister arrived in Canterbury late at night, in their carriage, with two of their servants.
 Ann notes in her diary how they missed out on seeing Rochester Cathedral on the way due to rain.
 They booked rooms at The Fountain in St Margaret’s Street, which had been claimed to be one of the oldest coaching inns in the country, but was sadly destroyed in air raids in 1942.

 On 13 June 18342 Ann Walker wrote a detailed account of the day.
 In the morning Anne and Ann visited Canterbury Cathedral, in the afternoon strolled down Dane John Gardens, briefly saw Canterbury castle, and climbed up Dane John Mound.